ghc-proposals/ghc-proposals/proposals/0000-no-kind-equalities.rst

 proved anything but easy.
 (This is not the first time we've been stymied supporting it.)
 So let's just send it back to the void whence it came.

+Ryan Scott's `blog post <https://ryanglscott.github.io/2021/08/01/equality-constraints-in-kinds/>`_ provides additional background and gotchas around the existing feature.
+He even has to say "They're not totally useless" to defend the feature.

 Proposed Change Specification
 -----------------------------